Year’s Best YA Speculative Fiction

 What is YA?
 We define the Young Adult arena of speculative fiction as being multi-faceted.
 It’s not just about the age of the protagonist; it’s not just about the generally accepted “coming of age” story; it’s not just stories about young people and the (figurative or literal) journey they are on in life.
 We’re not afraid of stories that shine a dark light on human nature, if it is relevant to the YA theme being explored.
 We aren’t scared of things that go bump in the night.
 We want science fiction, fantasy, horror, and all of the subgenres associated with these.
 We want to explore diversity in all forms, because young people are diverse, and they want to see themselves and their friends in the stories they read.
 We consider Young Adult to be a subset of adult fiction rather than children’s fiction.

 This is a REPRINT anthology.
-We are only reading material first published during the calendar year of 2013.
-Reprint submissions are welcome from anywhere in the world, in the English language (we are more than happy to consider translations of works appearing for the first time in 2013).
+We are only reading material first published during the calendar year of 2013 and 2014.
+Reprint submissions are welcome from anywhere in the world, in the English language (we are more than happy to consider translations of works appearing for the first time in 2013 or 2014).
 We anticipate a publication date in the first half of 2014.

 PUBLISHERS: You are welcome to send e-copy (in Word, PDF and/or Mobi format) or hard copy, at your discretion.